 Will my credit rating be affected if I fail to pay a Dart Charge?

-No it will not.
-An unpaid Dart Charge is not registered with a credit rating agency and your credit score (or credit rating) will not be affected.
+No, your credit rating will not be affected.
+An unpaid Dart Charge is not registered with a credit rating agency.

 Can I appeal the Dart Charge?